arch-based/fetcher-cpp/README.md

 # For paru:
 $ paru -S fetcher-based

-# For yay
+# For yay:
 $ yay -S fetcher-based
 ```

-If you'd like to use the a.u.r repo manually use this method:
+If you'd like to use the A.U.R repo manually, use this method:
 ```
 $ git clone https://aur.archlinux.org/fetcher-based.git ~/fetcher-based
 $ cd fetcher-based